unlocKing/iptv/README.md

 # iptv

-IPTV M3U Playlist Generator for Livecli Proxy
+IPTV M3U Playlist Generator for LiveProxy

 # Guide

 create files called `data.py` and `defaults.cfg`
-a valid file can be found in the [example](https://github.com/livecli/iptv/tree/master/example) folder.
+a valid file can be found in the [example](https://github.com/back-to/iptv/tree/master/example) folder.

 After you created the valid files ...